CascadesCarnivoreProject/Carnassial/README.md

 * include appropriate test coverage
 * have no build warnings, pass code analysis (Analyze -> Run Code Analysis), and be free of StyleCop issues (right click solution -> Run StyleCop)

 Application and test development is done against .NET 4.7.1.
 Carnassial is a 64 bit app and for the most part only an x64 build is needed for development and testing
 (the installer automatically rewires itself to build x86 under an x64 build).
 However, the Visual Studio development UI is a 32 bit app and is therefore unable to load controls from the regular Carnassial build for display in the WPF designer.
 As a result, Carnassial has a vestigial x86 build which needs to be selected when doing UI tasks if the view in the designer is to match what's displayed at x64 runtime.
 (Building Carnassial as AnyCPU in the x64 build isn't an option as
 StockMessageControl hits call graphs which go into Carnassial.Native, an approach which is anyways undesirable as there's a moderate performance penalty to building
 AnyCPU rather than x64.)

 Visual Studio behaves similarly for unit test discovery, looking for an x86 build unless Test -> Test Settings -> Default Processor Architecture -> x64 is set.
 In some cases it's possible to specify a .runsettings without x64 selected and sometimes not, but test discovery does not honor the target platform specified in the .runsettings file.
 In such situations VS can fail to find any unit tests until restarted, though setting x64 and forcing a build typically gets test discovery unstuck.

+Carnasial is not currently MVVM.
+In general, greater use of MVVM would be beneficial but current UX development effort is primarily directed to model-view adoption in order to enable refactoring to view models.
 Carnassial uses WPF resource dictionaries for localization as the approach is lighter weight and more flexible than .resx files or locbaml type methods.
 Culture specific resources are merged in Carnassial\LocalizedApplication.cs

 Also helpful are